ultimaweapon/tsuki/README.md

 - `YieldFp` added to `Value`.
 - `string.format` now implemented in Rust with some breaking changes.
+- `string.rep` now have the same result limit as Lua.
 - Recursion checks on a call to Rust function has been removed.
 - `Float::pow` has been removed.
 - `Float::atan2` has been removed.